sdiehl/wiwinwlh/tutorial.md

 development feedback and functionality such as querying types of subexpressions, linting, type checking, and code completion.

-Many prepackaged setups exist to expedite the process of setting up many of the programmer editors for Haskell development.
+Several prepackaged setups exist to expedite the process of setting up many of the programmer editors for Haskell development.
 In particular ``ghc-mod`` can remarkably improve the efficiency and productivity.